Vince-Smith/breathe-cli/README.md

 ## What does it do?

 `breathe` helps you relax by encouraging deep breaths.
-Take a break and breath for as many cycles as you would like.
+Take a break and breathe for as many cycles as you would like.

 ## Why should I breathe?